laneastdogwalkingandpetsitting/beautiful-jekyll/howdoesitwork.md

 ---
 ## How does this work?

+The idea behind no frills websites, is to bring together some free or low cost services available on the Internet along with my ability to create websites and publish them.

-When I needed to create a website for my wife's dog walking business, I wanted it to be as cheap as possible to create and maintain.
-Most people go with a website hosting company for a *build-it-yourself* website.
+This all started when I needed to create a website for my wife's dog walking business, I wanted it to be as cheap as possible to create and maintain.
+The usual way people get a websitethese days is to pay a hosting company for a *build-it-yourself* website.
 This has 2 drawbacks:

 + they tend to charge a significant amount per month
 + you have to learn how to make a website using their tools

-I wanted to go a different path; hosting a _basic_ website is actually very cheap, if you know how to make them yourself and how to host them online.
+I wanted to go a different path; hosting a _basic_ website doesn't have to cost a great deal if you know how to make them yourself and how to host them online.
 Which I do.

-After creating my wife's [website](https://www.laneastdogwalkingservices.co.uk) and another one for a [friend](https://www.romacoon.com), I realised that there may be a demand for basic websites with minimal fuss and cost for small businesses and individuals.
+After creating my wife's [website](https://www.laneastdogwalkingservices.co.uk) and [another](https://www.romacoon.com) one for a friend, I realised that there may be a demand for basic websites with minimal fuss and cost for small businesses and individuals.
 I decided to offer this exact service.

 ## How to begin

 Before starting, you're going to want to know how much this will cost.
 For me to give you an estimate, I'll need to know how much content you want on your website.

 In order to do this, I'll need you to send me: